Eligarf/stealthy/README.md

 ![invisible](https://user-images.githubusercontent.com/16523503/210176827-03fda57a-6d09-4144-8253-b8b7cd9155ac.gif)

 ## **Secret doors can be seen based on Spot roll**
 If enabled, secret doors can now specify a perception DC, allowing them to be seen only by viewing actors with a sufficiently high perception result.
-The behavior of secret doors with a required perception value is unchanged.
+The behavior of secret doors without a required perception value is unchanged.

 ![secret-doors](https://user-images.githubusercontent.com/16523503/212574216-6cc5b0ad-f432-441e-b11a-f4aa2b15cbd1.gif)